ngen-rng/mersenne-twister/docs/README.md

 [English](./README.md) | [日本語](./README.ja.md)

-JavaScript implementation of Mersenne Twister for Pokémon RNG.
+JavaScript implementation of Mersenne Twister for Pokémon RNG Manipulation.

 ## Note

 > **Note**
-> This library is designed and implemented for **Pokémon RNG**, not for general use.
+> This library is designed and implemented for **Pokémon RNG Manipulation**, not for general use.
 > For simulation and other applications, **please use another library.**

 ## Features